jorgenponder/transcribe-translate-burn-in-huge-english-subtitles/README.md

 ## The bonus video-to-transcript-in-original-language.makefile

-An extra makefile called ´´´video-to-transcript-in-original-language.makefile´´´ has been added.
+An extra makefile called ```video-to-transcript-in-original-language.makefile``` has been added.
 It writes out an .srt file based on what is said in the video, in the same language as the video language.

 Usage: